We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 LetsGetChecked is a health diagnostics company where people can buy at-home health tests.
-There is a wide range of health checks available, from COVID-19 tests to thyroid function tests.
+Here, our editor shares their experience with this service.

 Please note that the writer of this article has not tried this service.